-This integrated circuit can be damaged if ESD protections are not considered carefully.
+This integrated circuit can be damaged by ESD if you don't pay attention to ESD protection.
 SGMICRO recommends that all integrated circuits be handled with appropriate precautions.
 Failure to observe proper handling and installation procedures can cause damage.
 ESD damage can range from subtle performance degradation to complete device failure.
-Precision integrated circuits may be more susceptible to damage because even small parametric changes could cause the device not to meet the published specifications.
+Precision integrated circuits may be more susceptible to damage because very small parametric changes could cause the device not to meet its published specifications.